Khoj-software/nextjs-tailwind-typescript-starter/README.md

 - now uses tailwindcss 1.4.x purge method on production builds
 - uses styled-components with twin.macros to play well with tailwindcss
 - stylelint for linting CSS
+- typescript-plugin-tw-template for editor support of tailwind classes

 ## usage